javalent/Javalents-Plugins/Help and Support/Reporting a Bug.md

 The Javalent plugin in question, and the non Javalent plugin it is interacting with.
 One or two notes that demonstrate the problem.

-### Before Reporting a Javalent Bug Involving Another Plugin
+### Before reporting a javalent bug involving another plugin

 - [ ] Create a new Obsidian vault.
 - [ ] Install the Javalent Plugin, and update the settings if necessary.